 Mandatory for All? | No, only for turnover above ₹2 crore | Yes, for all GST-registered businesses |

-Why GSTR-9 is Important Despite Filing Monthly Returns?
+Why is GSTR-9 Important Despite Filing Monthly Returns?

 Common Mistakes to Avoid While Filing GSTR-9